 - ¼ cup Seasoned Ground Beef with Tomato Sauce Spice mix listed below

-- 2 Tbsp Finely Shredded Mexican Cheese Blend
+- 2 tablespoon Finely Shredded Mexican Cheese Blend

 - Hot Sauce optional

-- 2 Tbsp Greek Yogurt or Sour Cream
+- 2 tablespoon Greek Yogurt or Sour Cream

 - ¼ cup Shredded lettuce

 - 1-2 tablespoon Smashed Avocado